gve-vse-tim/gve-demo/README.md

 # My Repo README File

-This is some cool summary text for the tim branch.
+This is some cool summary text for the tim branch because Ivan wants to learn advanced Git.

 ## Section 1